CODAIT/teach-nao-robot-a-new-skill/README_object_detection.md

   ![The example project was imported](images/object_detection_example_behavior.png)

 * Edit the `environment_setup` Python box using the script editor.
   * Replace the default value of the `resnet_ip_port` variable with the IP address and port number of the microservice.
-If you followed the instructions in section ["Run the object detection "skill" microservice on your local machine"](https://github.com/CODAIT/teach-nao-robot-a-new-skill/new/master#run-the-object-detection-skill-microservice-on-your-local-machine) to launch the microservice, the port number is 6050.
+If you followed the instructions in section ["Run the object detection "skill" microservice on your local machine"](#run-the-object-detection-skill-microservice-on-your-local-machine) to launch the microservice, the port number is `6050`.
     ```
     # ---------------------------------
     # define globals